Benjamin Shield, Ph.D.

 Visceral referral

-Relevant questions to ask client
+Relevant questions to ask the client

 Lumbar spine